Get up to 35% Off + Free Installation for New Closets

 Conclusion

 Knowing how to put shelves in a closet can save you money and provide a sense of accomplishment.
-With the right tools, careful planning, and attention to detail, do-it-yourself closet shelving is a manageable project for most homeowners.
+With the right tools, careful planning, and attention to detail, do-it-yourself closet shelving can be a manageable project.
 However, for complex designs or large-scale installations, calling a professional can ensure your closet meets your needs while looking polished and professional.

 Whether you’re ready to tackle a DIY project or looking for expert assistance, creating an organized, functional closet is within reach.
-Visit Renuity Home for tailored storage solutions that elevate your space.
+Contact Renuity for tailored storage solutions that elevate your space.

 As a content manager at Renuity, Francheska spent nearly two years helping homeowners discover the possibilities of transforming their spaces.
 Renuity is a leader in home remodeling, specializing in everything from windows and doors to bathrooms and home storage solutions, and she’s proud to be part of a team that prioritizes quality, innovation, and customer satisfaction.
 She graduated from Florida International University with a double major in International Business and Marketing, ranked among the top programs in the nation.
 Her passion for home improvement runs deep—since childhood, she’s been inspired by watching HGTV and seeing the magic of remodels come to life.
 Now, she channels that passion into connecting readers with ideas, tips, and solutions to create homes they love.